cookbook-ms/Chung_Lu_Chain-synthesizer/readme.md

 ![Python Version](https://img.shields.io/badge/python-3.9%20%7C%203.10%20%7C%203.11-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 This generates the graphs based on Chung-Lu-Chain graph model for electric infrastructure networks, given as inputs the degree distribution and diameter.
+On top of this grid topology, we follow MATPOWER to perform bus type assignment.

 ## Features